ChrstphrHll/npc_gen/students/Jess Beebe.md

 # Jess Beebe
 ---
 ### Description
-- Firbolg Cleric from Principality of the Palus Peoples
+- Firbolg Cleric from Verdain
 - 3rd year Diplomacy student in Fiesn
-- long straight grey hair that's put up, Hazel eyes, and Pale Gray skin
+- short wavy brunette hair that's plain, Hazel eyes, and Pale Gray skin
 - Is Impressive and Unkind, and has Finesse as their ideal

 ### Organizations